 If you have not arrived in an ambulance, please understand you might have to wait while we treat people with life-threatening conditions.
 Waiting to be seen in ED can sometimes take hours.

-Emergency Department is independent of the rest of the hospital, but has close relationships with all other departments.
 Clinicians can contact specialists and other health professionals form other wards and hospitals to help with your treatment if needed.

 It is normal practice for Emergency Department to supply information to your family doctor.
 Please tell our staff if you do not want them to do this.